 When you’re going through the process of joining the military, you’re about to do a lot of paperwork; you’ll be asked many questions about your physical and mental well-being.

-- If you’ve been in the hospital for more than a day, what was the reason you went to the hospital
+- If you’ve been in the hospital for more than a day, why did you go to the hospital?

-For example, if you broke a bone when you were a kid, that would’ve been an issue back at the time.
+For example, if you broke a bone when you were a kid, that would’ve been an issue back then.
 However, if the doctor said that you’re perfectly healed and feel no problems because of it, you shouldn’t tell the requiters about this.
 Don’t tell them information like this, especially when you’ve entered MEPS, because stuff like that isn’t a problem right now.

 There is no reason for you to bring up that you broke your little finger when you were a kid.
 That will make the joining process a lot longer, there will be a lot more paperwork, and they will have to look through your medical history.
 It is not worth the hassle of mentioning some things.

 Suppose you have a scar from any injury or a result of a pectus excavatum surgery like the Nuss or Ravitch procedure.
 In that case, you must tell the requiters and provide the medical records about that.
 The requiters also tell people that if you broke something a lime ago and the injury was minor without any consequences, you shouldn’t worry about the paperwork process.

 However, it is essential to tell the requiter about your pectus excavatum deformity, regardless of its severity.
 If you are trying to join the military with a plan to leave quickly, you shouldn’t mention things that aren’t a problem.

 It would help if you said something that bothered you physically and mentally.
 For example, suppose you have seizures and epilepsy, and you have a seizure.
 In that case, they will look up the medical records, and if they see that you have a history and didn’t tell the requiters about it, you can get kicked out of the army.